Information for International Students

 The International Ambassador

-main task as International Ambassador is to help international students to gain information
+tasks as International Ambassador consist of helping international students gain more

-about EBF and to also work alongside EBF Board to better integrate International students
+information about the EBF.
+Moreover, to work alongside the EBF Board to better integrate

-and Dutch students in the Faculty of Economics and Business.
-If you have any question,
+International and Dutch students in the Faculty of Economics & Business.
+If you have any

 Frequently Asked Questions